PACE-challenge/pacechallenge.org/2024/index.md

   - [x] A [visualizer](./visualizer) will be provided.
 - [x] December 2023: Announcement of the ranking methods.
   - [x] An [autotester](./verifier) (like a JUnit test) will be provided.
-- [X] Early February 2024: Public instances and details about the benchmark set get published.
+- [x] Early February 2024: Public instances and details about the benchmark set get published.
-  - [ ] Additional information about the submission process get published.
+  - [x] Additional information about the submission process get published.
   - [x] A [repository](https://github.com/PhKindermann/Pace2024-Testsets/tree/main) for public test instances will be provided.
-- [ ] March 2024: Submission opens with public leaderboard.
+- [x] April 2024: Submission opens with public leaderboard.
-- [ ] May 2024: The public leaderboard gets frozen.
+- [ ] May 20th, 2024: The public leaderboard gets frozen.
 - [ ] June 2024: Submission Deadline.
-	- [ ] June 1st, 2024 (AoE): Submission deadline for solver.
+	- [ ] June 9th, 2024 (AoE): Submission deadline for solver.
-	- [ ] June 15th, 2024 (AoE): Submission deadline for solver description.
+	- [ ] June 23rd, 2024 (AoE): Submission deadline for solver description.
 - [ ] July 2024: Announcement of the Results.
 - [ ] IPEC 2024: Award ceremony.